Rakchad Small Hydro Electric Project, India

-Rackchad is a small-scale, run-of-river hydroelectric power plant located in the mountainous region of Himachel Pradesh, North India.
-It produces renewable energy by utilizing hydro resources of the Satluj River and converts the potential energy of the water flow into mechanical energy using hydro turbines.
+Rakchad Small Hydro Electric Project is a small-scale, run-of-river hydroelectric power plant located in the mountainous region of Himachel Pradesh, North India.
+It produces renewable energy by utilising hydro resources of the Satluj River and converts the potential energy of the water flow into mechanical energy using hydro turbines.
 The mechanical energy is converted to electrical energy by alternators, producing 5MW of power that is fed into the national electricity grid.

-The projects annual emission reductions are estimated to be 22,605 tonnes CO2e per year.
+Rakchad Small Hydro Electric Project’s annual emission reductions are estimated to be 22,605 tonnes CO2e per year.
+Benefits include:

-- Reduces the electricity grid’s heavy reliance on fossil fuel based power generation, contributing to long term climate change benefits.
+- Reducing the electricity grid’s heavy reliance on fossil fuel-based power generation, contributing to long-term climate change benefits

-- Local pollution is reduced given that hydro power is a zero-emission source.
+- Reducing local pollution, as hydro power is a zero-emission source

-- Helps to meet the increasing demand for power.
+- Helping meet the increasing demand for power.

-The project has a significant beneficial impact on the poor local communities providing significant benefits to agriculture, rural industries and employment in the region:
+Rakchad Small Hydro Electric Project has a significant beneficial impact on the poor local communities providing significant benefits to agriculture, rural industries, and employment in the region.
+Benefits include:

-The corresponding carbon credits were verified under the UNFCCC’s CDM Methodology by the approved third-party auditor, Det Norske Veritas.
+The corresponding carbon credits were verified under the United Nations Framework Convention on Climate Change (UNFCCC)’s Clean Development Mechanism (CDM) by the approved third-party auditor, Det Norske Veritas.